fabrica-land/fabrica-connectors/trust_agreement.md

 ### 1. Trust Purpose ###

-1. The purpose of the trust is to create and maintain a link between ownership of the Property and the NFT on Ethereum, so as to allow for the time efficient, cost effective, accurate, and secure ownership, transfer, use and enjoyment of real property title in the digital environment (the "**Trust Purpose**").
+1. The purpose of the trust is to create and maintain a link to establish control of the ownership of the Property through the NFT on Ethereum, so as to allow for the time efficient, cost effective, accurate, and secure ownership, transfer, use and enjoyment of real property title in the digital environment (the "**Trust Purpose**").
 2. On creation, the Trust will take and hold title to the Property, and ownership of the Trust will be represented by ownership of the NFT.
 Regardless of the sale, hypothecation, or other transfer of the NFT, title to the Property will remain in the Trust until such time as the then-present Beneficiary (or another authorized party) executes the `burn` function and, by doing so, removes the property from the Trust.
 In order to facilitate the Trust Purpose, the Trustee and Beneficiary agree that no deed transferring the Property out of the Trust will be valid unless the Beneficiary has first burned the NFT and digitally executed the deed.
-3. Subect to **Section 7**, the owner(s) of the Account holding the NFT shall be the Beneficiary of the Trust, and have the right to appoint the Trustee.
+3. Subject to **Section 7**, the owner(s) of the Account holding the NFT shall be the Beneficiary of the Trust, and have the right to appoint the Trustee.
 All rights and obligations in this agreement shall at all times be linked to the owner of the NFT, such that rightful possession of the NFT gives the holder full and total beneficial ownership.

 ### 2. Definitions ###

 1. **Account** means an Address owned by a person and controlled through a private key.
 2. **Address** means a public key address on Ethereum.
-3. **Beneficiary** means the individual or entity that is in control of the Account specified as owning the NFT at any given moment.
+3. **Beneficiary** means the individual or entity that is in control of the most recent Account owning the NFT.
+In case no Account can be determined, the Beneficiary shall be the original Grantor.
 4. **Burn** is the result of a Confirmed Transaction of the `burn` function on the Fabrica Smart Contract that results in the removal of the association between a Token ID and an Address, effectively destroying the NFT.
 5. **Confirmed Transaction** means a transaction that has been recorded on Ethereum in accordance with the Consensus Rules (as defined below) in a valid block whose hashed header is referenced by a commercially reasonable number of subsequent valid blocks on Ethereum.
 The initial number of such blocks shall be 12.
 6. **Consensus Rules** means the rules for transaction validity, block validity and determination of the canonical blockchain that are embodied in Ethereum.